Rita Ora pays tearful tribute to Liam Payne at MTV EMAs: He brought so much joy

 This year, the global icon EMA was awarded to US rapper Busta Rhymes, presented by British music star and Mercury Prize winner, Little Simz.

+Duo Neil Tennant and Chris Lowe performed alongside members of the Manchester Camerata orchestra and treated the crowd to a cover of David Bowie’s All The Young Dudes followed by West End Girls.

+Teddy Swims, Shawn Mendes and K-pop band Le Sseraffim also performed on the night.

-Earlier in the evening, music stars from across the globe took to the red carpet, including Raye, American singer Shawn Mendes and rock band Blossoms.
+Earlier in the evening, music stars from across the globe took to the red carpet, including TV presenter Maya Jama, actress Jodie Turner-Smith and rock band Blossoms.

 The Stockport-based group said it was “amazing” to see the awards, which have been held in cities across Europe, taking place in Manchester.